NuPlay/RichText/README.md

 - 🔄 **Loading States**: Configurable placeholders with animation support
 - 🌐 **HTML5 Complete**: Full support for modern semantic elements
 - 🚨 **Error Handling**: Comprehensive error types with custom callbacks

 ---

+## 🌟 Used By

+RichText is used in public Swift projects such as:

+- [IBM/mac-ibm-notifications](https://github.com/IBM/mac-ibm-notifications) - macOS notification and alert agent
+- [AudioBooth/AudioBooth](https://github.com/AudioBooth/AudioBooth) - iOS companion app for Audiobookshelf

+No affiliation or endorsement implied.
+Using RichText in your project?
+Feel free to open a PR to add it here.

+---